rdsea/bigdataplatforms/tutorials/nifi/README.md

 	```
 	>*For simple tests, just change the value of the INSERT to add new data into the database to see.*

+>You might get a problem reported elsewhere: https://issues.apache.org/jira/browse/NIFI-9323.
+In this case, maybe you should disable the flow, clear states and then restart Nifi.

+## Conclusions

+Now you have an overview on the vast capabilities of Apache Nifi.
+We suggest you try to define simple data-flow in order to make some practice.

 After successful with the above steps, now you can try different situations:
  - Now, as in the first example, we can define **ListFile**, **FetchFile** and **PutCSObject** to automatically store all the updates to a legacy database in a Google storage in csv format.
  - Add other processors to handle the change nicely
  - Using Kafka for messaging systems
  - Ingest the change into the right sink (database, storage)
- - Do it with a large scale settting
+ - Do it with a large scale setting

-## Conclusions

-Now you have an overview on the vast capabilities of Apache Nifi.
-We suggest you try to define simple data-flow in order to make some practice.

 ## Challenge